MYOB Supplier Invoice Automation: A Complete Workflow Guide

 Email forwarding is the most hands-off method.
 Every MYOB Business file has a dedicated In Tray email address.
 You forward supplier invoices (or have suppliers send directly) to that address, and attached documents appear in your In Tray automatically.
 Because these are typically born-digital PDFs, they tend to produce the cleanest OCR results, provided the PDF isn't a flattened scan or image-only file.

-Direct file upload through the MYOB web interface lets you drag and drop files (PDF, JPG, PNG, TIFF) straight into In Tray.
-A native PDF from a supplier's accounting system will parse better than a photo of a printed invoice.
+Direct file upload through the MYOB web interface lets you drag and drop PDFs or image files straight into In Tray.
+Native PDFs usually parse better than photos or scans of printed invoices, where camera angle, lighting, paper folds, and low resolution all degrade OCR before it starts.

 What Happens After a Document Arrives